Lewis Dot Structure For Lithium

 Lithium's Reactivity and its Lewis Dot Structure

 The Lewis dot structure directly explains lithium's high reactivity.
 The single valence electron in lithium is readily lost to achieve a stable octet (or in lithium's case, a duet, as it only has the first shell available).
-This tendency to lose an electron makes lithium highly reactive, particularly with nonmetals which readily accept electrons.
+Practically speaking, this tendency to lose an electron makes lithium highly reactive, particularly with nonmetals which readily accept electrons.
 The formation of ionic compounds like lithium chloride (LiCl) is a direct consequence of this.
 Lithium readily donates its single electron to chlorine (which needs one electron to complete its octet), forming Li⁺ and Cl⁻ ions, held together by strong electrostatic forces.

 Expanding on the Concept: Ionic Bonding and Lithium